firehol/website/content/support.md

 Support
 =======

-These are some ways you can get help and support to install and set up FireHOL
+Please check out the [documentation](/documentation), in particular the [FAQ](/faq/).
+If you are stuck, below are some ways you can get help and support to install and set up FireHOL.

 Mailing List
 ------------